Zivver achieves DCB0129 status for NHS Clinical Safety Risk Assesment

 To determine whether a security incident or data leak has taken place, you will need to find out what has happened exactly, and when.
 Do you know if unauthorised data processing has taken place?
 If that’s the case, then you are dealing with a data leak.
 If not, then you have a security incident.

-One of your employees accidentally sends an email containing a customer’s financial data to a journalist that they work with occasionally.
+For example: one of your employees accidentally sends an email containing a customer’s financial data to a journalist that they work with occasionally.
 The journalist immediately realises that this was a mistake and deletes the email without taking any other action.
 In this case, you have had a security incident, but you can clearly show that no unauthorised data processing has taken place.

 What kind of data are you dealing with?

 It is important to know what type of information you are dealing with in the event of a data leak.
 Is it sensitive personal data, or data which could adversely affect the protection of that personal data?
 If a Citizen Service Number is leaked, for example, it could have adverse effects for a customer (e.g. identity fraud).
 You need to know what kind of data was involved in order make an accurate assessment of the consequences of leaking specific information.
 Carefully consider how you are going to find out what type of data is involved in the data leak.

 3. Assess whether the data leak needs to be reported and limit the damage

 Use the information above to determine if the leak needs to be reported.
 Answer the following question: